ManyakRus/image_packages/README.md

 image_packages file will appear in the bin folder

-3. Run the image_packages file with parameters: image_packages <your repository directory> <filename.xgml>
+3. Run the image_packages file with parameters: image_packages <your repository directory> <filename.graphml>

-4. Open the resulting .xgml file in the yEd editor (all elements will be in the center of the screen first) and select from the menu:
+4. Open the resulting .graphml file in the yEd editor (all elements will be in the center of the screen first) and select from the menu:
 Layout - BPMN